mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 ###  Step 1: Set Environment Variables

 Modify ``compose.env`` in the ``deploy/compose`` directory to set your environment variables.
-The following variables are required as shown below for using a llama based model.
+The following variables are required.

-    # full path to the local copy of the model weights
+    # full path to the model store directory of downloaded model
     export MODEL_DIRECTORY="$HOME/src/Llama-2-13b-chat-hf"

     # the architecture of the model. eg: llama